crh/backbone-and-mustache/README.md

 template file
 ------------
 the template is located in `scripts/template/`.
-In main.js, it preload and cache the template before it initialize the application router and Backbone.js's History.
+In main.js, it preloads and caches the template before it initializes the application router and Backbone.js's History.

 see also